EIO - Endoscopy International Open

 Dr. Olano is a professor of gastroentology with a specialization in video-capsule endoscopy and enteroscopy.
 She received her MD degree from the Universidad de la República in Montevideo in 1993, and achieved a postgraduate degree in Gastroenterology at the same university in 1996.
 She completed her GI endoscopy training at the Gastroenterology Clinic and associated public hospitals in Montevideo.
 After an internship at the Gastroenterology, Hepatology and infectious diseases department at the Otto-von-Guericke University of Magdeburg, Germany in 2008 she returned to the university of Montevideo.
 She has occupied several positions at the Urugayan Society of Gastroentology, including President, Secretary and National Issues Chair.
 Her major areas of interest include small bowel diseases, capsule endoscopy, enteroscopy and medical education.
 She is currently in charge of the national program supporting students to achieve a Diploma in Endoscopy.
 As part of her position she is involved in postgraduate training in Gastroenterology.

-Adelaide, Australia - Co-Editor
+Bangkok, Thailand - Co-Editor